Kaelia22/596-Final-Project/README.md

 ---

 ### **5. Final Fixes**
 We modified the `thermal_d.c` file to correctly generate an `output.xyz` file where the kinetic energy of atoms changes over time.
-Additionally, we added an `exchange_energy` function to the `thermal_md` script, addressing energy exchange dynamics.
+To accomplish this, we added an `exchange_energy` function to the `thermal_md` script, addressing energy exchange dynamics.
 Below is Atom 1’s kinetic energy across timesteps, reflecting the expected changes.

 <div align="center">
   <img src="images/fixed_thermal_md.png" alt="Modified Script with Energy Exchange" width="600">